Boden-C/sentinel/README.md

    <a href="../../releases"><img src="https://img.shields.io/badge/Version-a0.1-red?style=flat-square" alt="Version"></a>
    <a href="../../wiki"><img src="https://img.shields.io/badge/Wiki-WIP-red?style=flat-square" alt="Version"></a>
    <br>
-   Project for advanced monitoring multiple buildings with the use of fine-tuned AI
+   Project for advanced monitoring of multiple buildings with the use of fine-tuned AI
 </div>
 <be>

 ## Description
 **Sentinel** is a tool meant to simplify the way multiple buildings are monitored, optimized, and controlled.
-Using **fine-tuned Artificial Intelligence models**, this platform seamlessly integrates **IoT sensors**, **cloud computing**, and **big data analytics** to deliver unparalleled efficiency and sustainability.
-It is a simpler approach to **smart building management**, transforming real-time data into actionable intelligence.
+Using optimized Artificial Intelligence models, this platform seamlessly integrates the current environment with IoT sensors and data analytics to deliver efficiency and sustainability.
+It was created as a proof-of-concept and won the AI Integration award.

 ### **Key Features**